The Last Shadow Puppets: Stage personas and relationship

 Kane and Turner's friendship is often an object of discussion, and has been described by the media as a "bromance", due to its closeness.
 This has led to the use, by both fans and journalists, of the portmanteau, "Milex", when talking about their shared exploits.
 They have referred to each other as "best mates", having bonded over their similar music taste, sense of humor, and upbringing: "we discovered that our mums have got the same kettle and toaster.
 Seriously.
 And they have the same aura.
 They're very similar women.
 We're both only children, too."
 In an interview with The Times, Turner claimed their first record was the consequence of friendship, not ambition, adding, "Me and Miles, if we had grown up in the same area and gone to the same school, maybe we'd be in a band together anyway," adding in another interview, "With such a close friendship we have.
 Wanting to work together, it brings something else.
 I haven't done too much with other people… he's kind of the only one."
 Hamish McBain of ShortList shared the sentiment, saying, "It's a friendship and a band born out of a desire to hang around together, egging each other on into more flamboyant outfits, [...] most of all better music".
+Dorian Lynskey of GQ said the band had "the arch, cliquey, slightly camp sense of humour of a music-hall duo or a Beatles press conference, with a taste for silly voices and inscrutable injokes".